 Between the laminate flooring and your subfloor, you’ll have a layer of padding.
 There are some brands of laminate that glue the pad layer directly to each board.
 In either case, the padding is important for cushioning the flooring, and helping ensure that the flooring is quiet under foot.
 Installation Laminate flooring doesn’t glue, nail nor staple to the sub-floor…it floats.
 A floating floor installs with a small gap around the edges (concealed by trim), which allow the floor to expand when humidity gets high.
 Without that small expansion allowance, laminate planks would swell and buckle at the joints.

 Unique to Laminate Floors

 Laminate flooring calls for careful attention to molding.
 Moldings cover the perimeter gap that is allowed for the flooring to expand, and they help make the transition to adjacent floors.
 Most manufacturers offer matching moldings for all styles and colors of laminate flooring.
 Laminate moldings typically sit slightly higher than the laminate flooring itself.
-Below are standard moldings descriptions:

-• Step Down Stair Nose - a coordinating piece providing the proper transition for all the steps in your home.
+- Step Down Stair Nose - a coordinating piece providing the proper transition for all the steps in your home.

-• Reducer Strip is the transitional piece installers may use to connect the laminate with another type of floor covering such as vinyl, thin ceramic tile, or low-pile carpeting.
+- Reducer Strip is the transitional piece installers may use to connect the laminate with another type of floor covering such as vinyl, thin ceramic tile, or low-pile carpeting.

 - End Molding or Carpet Reducer is used as a transition from laminate floors to different flooring surfaces when the reducer does not allow enough height, such as on high-pile carpet or thick ceramic tile.

-• T-Molding is commonly used in doorways to join two laminate floors in adjoining rooms.
+- T-Molding is commonly used in doorways to join two laminate floors in adjoining rooms.
 These are recommended when making transitions from a laminate floor to another floor that is approximately the same height.

-• Quarter Round may be installed wherever the laminate floor meets the wall or baseboard.
+- Quarter Round may be installed wherever the laminate floor meets the wall or baseboard.

 We recommend that you work closely with us to become familiar with the moldings and transition pieces that will be used in your home.
 Finally, when installing laminate flooring atop an existing floor, the final height of the new flooring may require you to make adjustments in doors, so they open and close properly.

-We’ll say it again: your Macco’s Floor Covering Center associate’s main concern is that you are thoroughly pleased with your new floor.
+We’ll say it again: your Hadinger Flooring associate’s main concern is that you are thoroughly pleased with your new floor.
 That means ensuring that you’ve considered all related costs for your project.

-• Demolition/disposal of old floor covering.
+- Demolition/disposal of old floor covering.
 Depending on the existing floor covering, this can be an expensive item; also, be sure to include the cost to dispose of the old floor covering.

-• Subfloor preparation.
+- Subfloor preparation.
 Depending on the condition of the subfloor, it may require additional work.